 Analysis of Legal Vehicles Available for Entry to Iranian Market

-Under the current practice, foreign companies can own 100% shares of a company without special formalities in the Free Trade Zones.
-FTZ companies may only benefit from the incentives (i.e. 15 years tax holiday) of the zones if their activities are focused in that area.
-Although the mainland has no legal limitations for foreign ownership in an Iranian company, in practice, there is a preference for some Iranian participation in a project.
+Under the current practice, foreign companies can have total ownership of a company, with no special formalities, in the Free Trade Zones.
+FTZ companies can only benefit from the incentives the Free Trade Zones offer (15 years tax holiday) if their activities are focused in that area.
+Whilst foreign ownership in mainland Iran has no legal limitation, there is always a preference for Iranian involvement in investment opportunities and projects there.

-Currently, FTZs are used by some Foreign Investors involved in industrial activities.
-They use FTZ as a station for assembling or manufacturing the final goods exported into Mainland Iran or other countries of the region.
-Given the fact that foreign investors will be focusing primarily on mainland projects, I do not believe an FTZ registered company to be an optimal solution for the foreign investor.
+Currently, FTZs are used by some Foreign Investors taking advantage of investment opportunities in Iran’s industrial sector.
+They use FTZs as a station for assembling or manufacturing the final goods exported to Mainland Iran or other countries of the region.
+Given the fact that foreign investment in Iran will be primarily focusing on mainland projects, I do not believe an FTZ registered company to be an optimal solution for most foreign investors in Iran.

-Foreign companies looking at direct investment in Iran typically form a joint venture with an Iranian company active in their field of business.
-The Iranian government consistently promotes this form of entry.
-This is because a joint venture ensures a long-term commitment on the part of the foreign company, creates jobs, and provides participation by Iranian persons.
+Foreign companies looking to make direct investments in Iran typically commit to a joint venture with an Iranian company active in their field of business.
+The Iranian government consistently promotes this form of market entry.
+This is because a joint venture ensures long-term commitment on the part of the foreign investor, creates jobs, and involves Iranian nationals in the endeavor.

-Currently, there are no “joint venture” laws in existence in Iran.
-Instead, the foreign and Iranian companies refer to the commercial code and jointly form a corporate structure.
+Currently, there are no “joint venture” laws in Iran.
+Instead, companies that intend to take advantage of the investment opportunities in Iran follow the commercial code and form a joint corporate structure with their Iranian partner.
 Typically, this structure is in the form of a private joint-stock company that requires a minimum of three shareholders.
-However, under the Iranian commercial code, other forms of corporate structures such as limited liability companies, limited partnerships and general partnerships are also permitted.
+However, under the Iranian commercial code, other forms of corporate structures such as limited liability companies, limited partnerships, and general partnerships are also permitted.
 The Iranian commercial code concisely delineates the rights and duties of the shareholders under each structure.
 Moreover, shareholders also regulate their relationship through a shareholder agreement executed among the parties.

-In the case of a foreign party being a minority shareholder, adequate legal safeguards must be designed through a shareholders agreement and articles of association to safeguard the rights and interests of the foreign party.
+In the case of a foreign party being a minority shareholder, adequate legal safeguards must be designed through a shareholders agreement and articles of association to safeguard the rights and interests of the foreign party investing in Iran.

-My experience has also shown that the foreign investment board will not support an Iranian company that is not formed for a specific project.
-This means that such a structure may be inappropriate if the main task is to establish a presence in Iran for future projects.
-Moreover, it is doubtful that the company registration office will register an Iranian company with a significant foreign shareholding without FIPPA approval and license.
+In my experience, the foreign investment board will not support an Iranian company that is not formed for a specific project.
+This means that such a structure may be inappropriate if the investor’s main task is to establish a presence in Iran for future projects.
+Moreover, it is doubtful that the company registration office will register an Iranian company with a significant foreign shareholding without FIPPA approval and licensing.

 Aside from the above, a corporate entity registered in Iran will be deemed 100% independent and not related to the shareholders, including the foreign shareholder.
-There will be requirements for having regular board and shareholder meetings as well.
+There are also certain requirements for having regular board and shareholder meetings.
 This will be further compounded by THE CLIENT’s need to manage its relationship with other shareholders in the entity.
-Finally, foreign investors will be represented through an entity with existing shareholders for all future projects in such a structure.
-This may limit THE CLIENT’s ability to independently pursue projects and decide on the Iranian participation on a case by case basis.
+Finally, foreign companies investing in Iran will be represented through an entity with existing shareholders for all future projects in such a structure.
+This may limit THE CLIENT’s ability to independently pursue projects and decide on Iranian participation on a case-by-case basis.

-Under Iranian law, any foreign company recognized in its country of origin may apply for registration of a branch in Iran subject to their country, allowing for registration of Iranian companies.
+Under Iranian law, any foreign company recognized in its country of origin may apply for registration of a branch in Iran, subject to the condition that their country of origin allows for registration of Iranian companies.
 A foreign company may register a department or representative office for the following activities:

-1. After-sale services for goods and services provided by the foreign company;
+1. After-sale services of goods and services provided by the foreign company;

 2. Executive works for contracts signed between Iranian and foreign companies;